 Minnesota Stroke Partnership

-MDH convenes partners to address stroke issues.
-For information about participating, please visit the Minnesota Stroke Partnership website or contact us at (651) 201-5401.
+The Minnesota Department of Health convenes partners across the state to address stroke issues together.
+For information about participating in this group, please visit the Minnesota Stroke Partnership website or contact us directly at (651) 201-5412.

 Minnesota Stroke Registry Program